Symbolic Pauli Propagation for Gradient-Enabled Pre-Training of Quantum Circuits: Propagation of Observables

 During propagation, non-Clifford gates~\cite{clifford} induce a \textit{branching effect}, where a single Pauli word (a tensor product of Pauli operators) evolves into a linear combination of two Pauli words.
 This branching causes the number of terms to grow exponentially with circuit depth.
 For instance, applying a rotation gate $R_Y(\theta)$ on the Pauli operator $X$ results in

 where the original operator $X$ branches into a combination of $X$ and $Z$ weighted by trigonometric functions of the parameter $\theta$.

-Unlike previous approaches such as \cite{classicallyestimating} and \cite{dualrolelowweightpauli}, in this work the propagation is carried out \emph{symbolically}, leaving the parameters $\vec{\theta}$ unassigned.
+Unlike previous approaches such as Ref. \cite{classicallyestimating} and Ref. \cite{dualrolelowweightpauli}, in this work the propagation is carried out \emph{symbolically}, leaving the parameters $\vec{\theta}$ unassigned.
 Consequently, the final propagated observable is an analytic function of the circuit parameters.

 Following the propagation through the similarity transformation in Eq.~\ref{eq:similarity} and the matrix representation of the circuit's gates, two other key effects can be observed.
-First, two-qubit gates tipically increase the \textit{Pauli weight} of the propagated words, that is, the number of non-identity Pauli operators acting on different qubits.
+First, two-qubit gates typically increase the \textit{Pauli weight} of the propagated words, that is, the number of non-identity Pauli operators acting on different qubits.
 Second, each parametrized gate associated with a parameter $\theta_i$ multiplies the coefficient of the corresponding Pauli word by $\sin(\theta_i)$ or $\cos(\theta_i)$, while simultaneously branching it into two distinct terms, as seen in Eq. \ref{eq:similarityRYX}.

+We define the \textit{frequency} of a Pauli word as the number of sine and cosine factors it contains.

 After the observable has been fully propagated through the circuit, it becomes a sum of Pauli words with parameter-dependent coefficients.
-To obtain its expectation value, we sandwich each Pauli word with the initial state, typically $\ket{0}^{\otimes n}$.
+To obtain its expectation value, we sandwich each Pauli word with the initial state $\ket{0}^{\otimes n}$.
 During this step (referred to later as \emph{trimming}), all Pauli words that contain any $X$ or $Y$ operators vanish, since their expectation value on $\ket{0}$ is zero.
 The remaining words, composed solely of $Z$ and identity operators, each contribute their coefficients to the final expectation value.

 An explicit example of an exact propagation is reported in Appendix~\ref{sec:stepbystep}.